mieubrisse/gecko/vms/wasmvm/README.md

 WASM smart contracts may (and in practice do) need to import information/functionality from the "outside world" (ie the WASM chain.)
 The WASM chain provides an interface for the contracts to use.
 Part of this interface is a key/value database.
-Each contract has its database that only it reads/writes.
+Each contract has its own database that only it reads/writes.

 Right now, the following methods are provided to contracts: